Living Shorelines Decision Support Tool for Casco Bay - Frequently Asked Questions

 Aspect.
 Aspect is the dominant direction that the shoreline faces.
 Because of higher sun exposure, vegetation (marsh grasses, shrubs, etc.) typically grow best on south facing aspects, and worst on north facing aspects.
 This is a generality for most species, but please note that certain types of vegetation can certainly be specified which favor specific aspects.
 LiDAR data was used to determine the aspect of the shoreline at each point, and classified as follows: south, southeast or southwest (6 points); east or west (4 points); northeast or northwest (2 points); north (0 points).
 The feature point class was color-coded as follows:

 Special Habitat Types.
-The viewer also enables users to inspect proximity of the shoreline to (within 100 feet) several different mapped special habitat types such as Tidal Wading Waterfowl, Shellfish, and Eelgrass available from Maine’s Beginning with Habitat and Maine DMR.
+The viewer also enables users to inspect proximity of the shoreline to (within 100 feet) several different mapped special habitat types such as Tidal Wading Waterfowl, Shellfish, and Eelgrass beds.
 A presence of these habitats within 100 feet of the shoreline point is indicated by a 1 (for each habitat), while if it is absent, 0.
-Note that these factors are not included in scoring and don’t have individual feature point classes.
+Note that these factors are not included in scoring and don’t have individual feature point classes but is available to view when clicking on a point.

 Proximity to Structures.
 The viewer also enables users to inspect the proximity of structures (within 100 feet) of the shoreline.
-This data was developed using Maine’s MELCD (Impervious) layer from the Maine GeoLibrary.
+This data was developed using NOAA CCAP 2015 BETA10-meter impervious data.
 A presence of a structure (house, building, road, etc.) within 100 feet of the shoreline point is indicated by 1, while if it is absent, 0.
-Note that this factor is not included in scoring and doesn’t have an individual feature point class.
+Note that this factor is not included in scoring and doesn’t have an individual feature point class but is available to view when clicking on a point.

 The supporting datasets were developed at different times and each only represents a static (or “snapshot”) of conditions at the time the data was developed.
 For example, land topography, nearshore bathymetry, or shoreline conditions may have changed since the data representing those factors was developed, interpreted, and analyzed.